George M. Grant: Political career

-Other career
+Affiliations

 He was a member of the board of trustees at Bob Jones University.
 He was president of the Dixie Amateur League in 1935 and served as the head of Alabama–Florida League until 1938.

 Personal life

 Grant married Matalie Carter, a schoolteacher from Munford, Alabama, on December 5, 1938.
 Together, they had a son and a daughter, George and Alicia.

 Later life and death

-Grant returned to his law practice in Troy, but later moved to Washington, D.C. and became a lobbyist.
+Grant returned to his law practice in Troy, but later moved to Washington, D.C., and became a lobbyist.
 He lived in Washington until the time of his death on November 4, 1982, at sea, aboard the Queen Elizabeth II.
 He was interred at Arlington National Cemetery in Arlington, Virginia.

 Awards

 Grant was awarded an honorary L.L.D. at Bob Jones University in 1950.